We can feed

 We can’t feed

-Avoid feeding salted nuts; as birds are partially unable to process salt in high quantities and it will harm their nervous system.
+Avoid feeding salted nuts as birds are unable to process salt in high quantities and it can harm their nervous system.

-Foods also to avoid are cured meats, crisps, cakes, bread and pigs in blankets, these generally tend to contain processed fatty foods which are harmful to birds.
+Also avoid cured meats, crisps, cakes, bread and pigs in blankets, as these generally tend to contain processed fatty foods which are harmful to birds.
 Cooked meats can also attract vermin, so best averted.
 Bread will bloat your bird’s stomach and doesn’t contain any important nutrients.

 Christmas stuffing mixes will usually contains many artificial ingredients which may dehydrate your garden birds.

-A good rule to follow; foods that are generally unhealthy to human are likely to be unhealthy to wild birds too.
+A good rule to follow; foods that are generally unhealthy for humans are likely to be unhealthy for wild birds too.